D-landJS/MatrixCompose-App/README.md

 # Matrix-App

-It's a simple Tic Tac Toe project in Kotlin using Compose
+It's a simple Tic Tac Toe project in Kotlin using Compose with animations.

 ---